Implementation Options for the Original CLFC Program

 Upon completion of surveys, the instrument is scored by comparing actual responses with desired responses.
 COPES’ staff then discusses these scores with the program manager considering CLFC training and negotiates a meaningful training plan by viewing training needs, training budget, schedules, and agency commitment.
 Typically a choice is made somewhere between a two-day training for a single module, a one-week training for the full curriculum, or a maximum of a two-week training for the program training and consultation (Most agencies find one-week of training sufficient).
 In addition to our 5- and 10-day training plans, we often provide customized trainings for groups on site that last 3, 4, 6, 8, or 9 days, based on results of the survey, the agency director’s discretion, or the agency budget.

-For agencies who want to send staff to Louisville for training, the cost is $750.00 per person per week of training.
+For agencies who want to send staff to Louisville for training, the cost is $750 per person per week of training.
 The agency must also budget for staff travel, lodging and per diem.
-For custom, on-site training the cost can vary from as little as $800 per day to as much as $1,500.00 per day depending on the number of trainers needed and their level of experience.
-The most commonly purchased CLFC onsite training service brings the CLFC developer, Ted N. Strader, and CLFC National Training Director, Teresa Boyd Strader, to your local agency for $7,500.00 plus travel and expenses.
-In this case the agency must also budget for the trainer's travel, lodging and $50.00 per day per diem.
+For custom, on-site training the cost can vary from as little as $1,500 per day depending on the number of trainers needed and their level of experience.
+The most commonly purchased CLFC onsite training service brings two CLFC Master Trainers to your local agency for $7,500.00 plus travel and expenses.
+In this case the agency must also budget for the trainer’s travel, lodging and $50.00 per day per diem.

 Further, Master Trainer Training is available to staff who have already been certified as CLFC Implementation Trainers and who have successfully completed at least one implementation with positive results.
 Successful implementation familiarizes staff with the challenges involved in providing the CLFC program.
 This experience provides opportunity for both personal and professional growth, which are essential characteristics of a Master Trainer.